CEHS-research/eBook_install/docs/02-install_software.md

-> $\TeX$ or $LaTeX$ is a typesetting or formatting system that is commonly used in printing and publishing, especially anything with formulas (see https://texfaq.org/FAQ-whatTeX).
+> $\TeX$ or $\LaTeX$ is a typesetting or formatting system that is commonly used in printing and publishing, especially anything with formulas (see https://texfaq.org/FAQ-whatTeX).
 It is NOT NEEDED to run $R$, but $R Studio$ must have access to it in order to `knit` a $R Notebook$ into a `.pdf` file.
 There are many versions, but the following are the ones that work best with $R$, depending on your computer's platform.

 ### Mac - use `MacTeX`